citrix/workspace-linux-oem-guide/docs/experimental-features.md

 ### Optimize GStreamer audio

-If you have set up Citrix Receiver to use the GStreamer framework, you can modify how audio is processed by it using the following settings in the [ClientAudio] section of the appropriate configuration file.
+If you have set up Citrix Workspace app to use the GStreamer framework, you can modify how audio is processed by it using the following settings in the [ClientAudio] section of the appropriate configuration file.

 Before using this procedure, you should be familiar the GStreamer SDK, including the concepts of audio sinks and audio sources.